A Solid Barrier That Defines Your Space

 How Privacy Fencing Is Built and What It Delivers

-The installation begins with corner and end posts set in concrete, followed by line post space 6 feet or less apart depending on the fence height and material.
+The installation begins with corner and end posts set in concrete, followed by line post spaced 6 feet or less apart depending on the fence height and material.
 Rails are attached using galvanized screws or ring-shank nails, and pickets are placed tight against each other or with a narrow gap if airflow is a concern.
 The top of the fence is checked for level across the entire run, and any adjustments are made before the final fasteners are driven.

 Once the fence is up, you'll notice an immediate reduction in noise from surrounding properties, and the yard will feel more enclosed and intentional.
 You won't see movement or headlights from the street, and outdoor furniture or play equipment becomes less visible from the outside.
 Mom's Fence Man builds privacy fences with attention to alignment and finish, so the structure looks clean from both sides and holds its shape through seasonal temperature swings and high wind events.